rabite0/hunter/README.md

 * Tabs
 * Multi-file selection
 * ranger import for bookmarks/tags
-* minibuffer with completion and filename/selection/tab/direcory substitution
+* minibuffer with completion and filename/selection/tab/directory substitution
 * subprocess viewer that shows output of started subprocesses
-* exit and cd into last directory and put seleceted files into shell variables
+* exit and cd into last directory and put selected files into shell variables
 * slide up animation for previews for a smoother experience (configurable)
 * fffast